hyperledger/iroha-2-docs/src/guide/security/security-principles.md

     - Be mindful of the personal information you share on social media platforms, as malicious parties can exploit this information.

-## Security Principles for Organizations
+## Security Principles for Organisations

 1. Establish clear security policies and procedures: